‘I flinched’: Mickelson lets an opportunity slide at Pebble

 Later, he spun a gorgeous wedge to inside of 6 feet on the 108-yard par-3 seventh, but left the blade open and swiped across the ball on the birdie putt.
 On an easy day at Pebble, he played what is traditionally the “easiest” stretch of the golf course — 3 through 7 — in even par.

-These numbers tell it all: Mickelson hit 13 of 18 greens in regulation, good enough to be ranked in the top 20 of the field with the afternoon players still on the course.
-But he needed 32 putts — 10th worst in the 156-man tournament.
+These numbers tell it all: Mickelson hit 13 of 18 greens in regulation, good enough to tie for 11th in approach accuracy.
+But he needed 32 putts — tied for 139th in the 156-man tournament.

 “I think this is the best I’ve ever seen, and I’m sure it will get progressively more difficult,” Mickelson said, when asked about the speed of the greens.
 “But this was a chance to get a few under par, and I just didn’t quite do it.”